mncrowe/mncrowe.github.io/_pages/about.md

   - /about.html
 ---

 I am an applied mathematician working in geophysical fluid dynamics and physical oceanography.
-I am currently an [Independent Research Fellow at UCL](https://iris.ucl.ac.uk/iris/browse/profile?upi=MNCRO25) on an IMSS Senior research fellowship.
+I am currently a lecturer at Newcastle University.
 My work combines asymptotic analysis with numerical simulations and focuses on understanding the effects of turbulent mixing and boundary processes on the dynamics of the ocean and atmosphere.

 My research seeks to address the following questions: